apacheignite/documentation/data-grid/sql-queries.md

   "title": "Distributed Joins"
 }
 [/block]
 By default, if an SQL join has to be done across a number of Ignite caches, then all the caches have to be collocated.
 Otherwise, you will get an incomplete result at the end of query execution because at the join phase a node uses the data that is available only **locally**.
+Referring to **Picture 1.** below you will see that, first, an SQL query is sent to all the nodes (`Q`) where data, required for a join, is located.
+After that the query is executed right away by every node (`E(Q)`) over the local data set and, finally, the overall execution result is aggregated on the client side (`R`).
 [block:image]
 {
   "images": [